Reds vs. Dodgers Player Props Betting Odds

 India Stats

-- India will look for his fifth straight game with a hit in this contest.
-In his last five games he is batting .211 with a home run and five RBI.
+- India hopes to build on a five-game hitting streak in this matchup.
+During his last five outings he is hitting .300 with a home run and six RBI.

 India Recent Games